mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 ### Coordinating Transitions Between Different Elements

+Sometimes you want to coordinate a transition between different elements when the DOM changes.

 In this example, we have a section for published posts and archived posts where you can archive and unarchive post:

 ```svelte:App.svelte